libretro/docs/docs/library/dosbox_pure.md

 	Set the behavior of the start menu before and after launching a game.
 You can also force it to open by holding shift or L2/R2 when selecting 'Restart'.

+	The three "exit emulator" settings are not offered where the core is linked statically into RetroArch (consoles and the web version).

 - **Advanced > Menu Transparency** [dosbox_pure_menu_transparency] (10%|20%|30%|40%|50%|60%|**70%**|80%|90%|100%)

 	Set the transparency level of the Menu and the On-Screen Keyboard.